On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Direct products

-Brachter \& Schweitzer previously showed \cite[Lemma~6.15]{BrachterSchweitzerWLLibrary} that there exists a component-wise filtration of $Z(G)$ with respect to $H$ and $A$ that is $4$-WL$_{I}$-detectable.
-We extend this result to control for rounds.
+Brachter \& Schweitzer previously showed \cite[Lemma~6.15]{BrachterSchweitzerWLLibrary} that there exists a component-wise filtration of $Z(G)$ with respect to $H$ and $A$ that is detectable by $4$-WL Version I. We extend this result to control for rounds.
 The proof that such a filtration exists is identical to that of \cite[Lemma~6.15]{BrachterSchweitzerWLLibrary}; we get a bound on the rounds using our \Lem{LemmaGeneralSplit}, which is a round-controlled version of their Corollary~6.10.
-For completeness, we indicated the needed changes here.
+For completeness, we indicate the needed changes here.